 Best Beans for Cold Brew

-Either way, we recommend a light roast bean if you want to highlight sweeter flavors in a less acidic way than typical hot brewed coffee.
+Either way, I recommend a light roast bean if you want to highlight sweeter flavors in a less acidic way than typical hot brewed coffee.
 Darker roasts turn into a cold brew that blends beautifully with milk.

 How To Make Cold Brew Coffee Fast?